StanislavShein/StanislavShein/README.md

 ### Hi there 👋
+I'm a junior PHP Developer
+Since May 2022, I have been studying at Hexlet under the PHP developer program Аt the moment I have completed 2 projects out of 4

 <!--
 **StanislavShein/StanislavShein** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.